‘The Conners’ Star Sara Gilbert Says Dan Will Be On A ‘Journey to Happiness’ One Year After Roseanne’s Death

 It sounds like Dan Conner will be moving on with his life one year after the death of his wife, Roseanne.
 The Conners character (played by John Goodman) was seen mourning his late wife (Roseanne Barr) for much of the first season of ABC’s Roseanne spinoff.
 Now, series star and executive producer Sara Gilbert teases there might be some happiness for the Conner patriarch in the show’s second season.

-Gilbert told Parade that when the hit sitcom picks up for its second season, the season 1 cliffhangers will be addressed—including Dan’s depressed state.
+Gilbert told Parade that when the hit sitcom picks up for its second season, the Season 1 cliffhangers will be addressed—including Dan’s depressed state.

 “When we left last season, there was a cliffhanger where Darlene was caught between two guys; that continues.
 Becky’s baby situation gets complicated.
 Jackie, as always, is struggling to find herself and kind of finds her sense of purpose.
 We see Dan progress on his journey to happiness, and Harris, my daughter, and I get into some drama.”